csammoray/EFT2Obs-Workflow/README.md

 ```
 snakemake --sdm apptainer --apptainer-args "--writable-tmpfs " -c 1
 ```

+The `-c 1` tells snakemake to use one core.
+Specify a greater number if desired (it probably will be).

 You may want to bind some additional directories such that they are visible inside the container.
 This is done the the `--bind` apptainer arg.
 For example, to bind the `/vols` directory, instead run:
 ```